Phase Space of Binary Black Holes from Gravitational Wave Observations to Unveil its Formation History: Introduction

-We demonstrate this new \texttt{BCO Phase Space} technique on the 90 events from GWTC-3 \citep{KAGRA:2021duu} along with GW230529 \citep{LIGOScientific:2024elc} from the fourth observation run detected by the LIGO\citep{LIGOScientific:2016dsl}-Virgo\citep{VIRGO:2014yos}-KAGRA\citep{KAGRA:2020tym} (LVK) collaboration to get an insight on the formation channel of the compacts objects with the possibility for both astrophysical and primordial origin.
-We identify possible overlap of these events with the astrophysical formation channel scenarios arising from the first generation, second generation, and mergers in AGN disc for these binary black holes (BBHs) demonstrating what are their possibilities of overlapping with different formation channels.
 In this work, we only focus on the BBHs scenario and do not consider the neutron star.
 The \texttt{BCO Phase Space} of a neutron star will exhibit very complementary and rich information about the system.
 So we plan to consider it in a separate work.
 We consider all the low mass events except GW170817 \citep{LIGOScientific:2017vwq} in the analysis for finding its overlap with the \texttt{BCO Phase Space} of BBH origin (for both astrophysical and primordial scenario).
 This is because the true nature of these sources (black hole or neutron star) cannot be confirmed until independent observation such as electromagnetic counterparts \citep{2012ApJ...746...48M,Troja:2017nqp} or tidal deformation \citep{LIGOScientific:2018cki,Flanagan:2007ix} are made.

-\textbf{\textit{Characterizing Formation Pathways for Primordial black holes through Phase Space:}} PBHs are potential sources of GW that could be detected by current and future GW observatories \citep{Bird:2016dcv,Clesse:2016vqa,Sasaki:2016jop}.
-Further details on the merger rate for PBHs used in this analysis are given in \hyperref[sec:PBHMerg]{Appendix A}.
-The merger rate of PBHs with redshift gets mapped to a merger rate with luminosity distance ($D_L$).
-Depending on different formation scenarios of PBHs \citep{Jedamzik:1996mr,Garcia-Bellido:1996mdl,Crawford:1982yz,Musco:2012au}, the growth of a PBH mass is significantly influenced by its initial mass distribution at the time of formation.
-Over time, however, PBHs can increase in mass through the accretion of matter \citep{Mack:2006gz,Serpico:2020ehh}.
-The maximum rate at which a PBH can accrete matter is defined by the Eddington limit, which balances gravitational attraction with radiation pressure.
-The mass accretion rate can be expressed as \citep{Franciolini:2021nvv}:
+This paper is organized as follows.
+In Section~\ref{sec:PhaseSpaceModel}, we characterize the different formation channels of binary black holes using phase space analysis.
+In Section~\ref{sec:PhaseSpaceGen}, we reconstruct the phase space for these binary systems.
+In Section~\ref{sec:classification}, we classify all detected gravitational-wave events from GWTC-3.
+Section~\ref{sec:Result} presents the framework of the phase space technique and our results.
+Finally, Section~\ref{sec:summary} summarizes our key findings and outlines future prospects.